 - A blend of theoretical analysis, practitioner skills, and systems design work in courses generally limited to LL.M. students, who have law degrees and some legal experience.
 In exceptional cases, applicants may be admitted without a law degree if they have substantial experience in dispute resolution.

 - Our student body is diverse -- by age, race, nationality, legal background -- that enriches the level of discussion, inside and outside the classroom.

 - Students participate in externships around the globe.

 - Students integrate dispute resolution processes in handling substantive law issues.

 - The program is affiliated with MU’s Center for the Study of Organizational Change and Truman School of Public Affairs -- with an opportunity to pursue a Certificate in Public Affairs in conjunction with the LL.M. degree.

-- LL.M. students can earn dual degrees (MA and PhD) from Missouri’s School of Journalism.
+- LL.M. students can earn dual degrees from Missouri’s School of Journalism.